FarmHouse: Chapters

+Notable members

 Controversies

-In 2014 the FarmHouse chapter at the University of Nebraska-Lincoln was suspended after the alcohol related death of an 18-year-old freshman.
+In 2014, the FarmHouse chapter at the University of Nebraska–Lincoln was suspended after the alcohol related death of an 18-year-old freshman.
 Four FarmHouse members, including the chapter vice president, were brought up on felony procurement charges.
 The chapter is now reinstated.
 The death prompted State Senator Adam Morfeld to introduce a Good Samaritan law providing limited immunity to underage students who call for help in alcohol-related emergencies.

 In October 2021, the FarmHouse chapter at the University of Kentucky contacted campus police "regarding reports of an unresponsive student."
 The student, later identified as Thomas "Lofton" Hazelwood, was taken to UK Albert B. Chandler Hospital in Lexington, Kentucky, where he was pronounced dead.
 A statement from the Fayette County Coroner said the 18-year-old's cause of death was "presumed alcohol toxicity."
-On December 22, 2021, the Fraternity suspended the charter of the University of Kentucky chapter and issued a no-contact order prohibiting current members of the chapter from any contact with FarmHouse for a period of seven years.
+On December 22, 2021, the fraternity suspended the charter of the University of Kentucky chapter and issued a no-contact order prohibiting current members of the chapter from any contact with FarmHouse for a period of seven years.